gogs/gogs/docs/Quick_Start.md

 Let's switch work directory to package `github.com/GPMGoTest/install_test`.

-- Execute command `gpm build -r`.
+- Execute command `gopm build -r`.
-- After built, you should see string `Welcome to use gpm(Go Package Manager)!` was printed on the screen.
+- After built, you should see string `Welcome to use gopm(Go Package Manager)!` was printed on the screen.
 - Then, gpm calls `go install` in underlying, so you should have binary `$GOPATH/bin/install_test`, then gpm moves it to current directory.
 - Flag `-r` means run after built, so you saw the string was printed.